rupweb/ws-front-end/README.md

 Server running on <http://localhost:3001>

+## backend jar

+SBE files are found in a backend jar by running `gradle createJar` in directory `build/libs`

 ## tests

 The jest is configured using jest.config.js to look for tests in the tests directory.
 Run the tests using `npm run jest-test` or `npm run jest-test tests/App.test.js`

+There's a separate project `tests` to run GraalVM polyglot tests for SBE encoding & decoding using Gradle.
+Ensure the `backend` project has already been `gradle build` before running the `tests`.

+To run a specific test in the `tests` project
+`gradle :test --tests UseSbeTest`

 ## DNS changes